bolrog/d2dx/README.md

 ## Troubleshooting

 ### I get a message box saying "Diablo II is unable to proceed.
 Unsupported graphics mode."
   You are running the download version of Diablo II from blizzard.com.
-Upgrade to 1.14d.
+This can be modified to work with D2DX (Wiki page about this to come).

 ### It's ugly/slow/buggy.
-  Let me know!
+  Let me know by filing an issue!
 I'd like to keep improving D2DX (within the scope of the project).

 ## Acknowledgements
 This project uses the following third party libraries: